ycdxsb/PocOrExp_in_Github/2022/README.md

 - [https://github.com/Kristal-g/CVE-2022-32250](https://github.com/Kristal-g/CVE-2022-32250) :  ![starts](https://img.shields.io/github/stars/Kristal-g/CVE-2022-32250.svg) ![forks](https://img.shields.io/github/forks/Kristal-g/CVE-2022-32250.svg)

 ## CVE-2022-32224
- A possible escalation to RCE vulnerability exists when using YAML serialized columns in Active Record &lt; 7.0.3.1, &lt;6.1.6.1, &lt;6.0.5.1 and &lt;5.2.8.1 which could allow an attacker, that can manipulate data in the database (via means like SQL injection), the ability to escalate to an RCE.
+ A possible escalation to RCE vulnerability exists when using YAML serialized columns in Active Record  7.0.3.1, 6.1.6.1, 6.0.5.1 and 5.2.8.1 which could allow an attacker, that can manipulate data in the database (via means like SQL injection), the ability to escalate to an RCE.

 - [https://github.com/ooooooo-q/cve-2022-32224-rails](https://github.com/ooooooo-q/cve-2022-32224-rails) :  ![starts](https://img.shields.io/github/stars/ooooooo-q/cve-2022-32224-rails.svg) ![forks](https://img.shields.io/github/forks/ooooooo-q/cve-2022-32224-rails.svg)

 ## CVE-2022-32223
- Node.js is vulnerable to Hijack Execution Flow: DLL Hijacking under certain conditions on Windows platforms.This vulnerability can be exploited if the victim has the following dependencies on a Windows machine:* OpenSSL has been installed and &#8220;C:\Program Files\Common Files\SSL\openssl.cnf&#8221; exists.Whenever the above conditions are present, `node.exe` will search for `providers.dll` in the current user directory.After that, `node.exe` will try to search for `providers.dll` by the DLL Search Order in Windows.It is possible for an attacker to place the malicious file `providers.dll` under a variety of paths and exploit this vulnerability.
+ Node.js is vulnerable to Hijack Execution Flow: DLL Hijacking under certain conditions on Windows platforms.This vulnerability can be exploited if the victim has the following dependencies on a Windows machine:* OpenSSL has been installed and “C:\Program Files\Common Files\SSL\openssl.cnf” exists.Whenever the above conditions are present, `node.exe` will search for `providers.dll` in the current user directory.After that, `node.exe` will try to search for `providers.dll` by the DLL Search Order in Windows.It is possible for an attacker to place the malicious file `providers.dll` under a variety of paths and exploit this vulnerability.

 - [https://github.com/ianyong/cve-2022-32223](https://github.com/ianyong/cve-2022-32223) :  ![starts](https://img.shields.io/github/stars/ianyong/cve-2022-32223.svg) ![forks](https://img.shields.io/github/forks/ianyong/cve-2022-32223.svg)

 ## CVE-2022-32206
- curl &lt; 7.84.0 supports &quot;chained&quot; HTTP compression algorithms, meaning that a serverresponse can be compressed multiple times and potentially with different algorithms.
-The number of acceptable &quot;links&quot; in this &quot;decompression chain&quot; was unbounded, allowing a malicious server to insert a virtually unlimited number of compression steps.The use of such a decompression chain could result in a &quot;malloc bomb&quot;, makingcurl end up spending enormous amounts of allocated heap memory, or trying toand returning out of memory errors.
+ curl  7.84.0 supports "chained" HTTP compression algorithms, meaning that a serverresponse can be compressed multiple times and potentially with different algorithms.
+The number of acceptable "links" in this "decompression chain" was unbounded, allowing a malicious server to insert a virtually unlimited number of compression steps.The use of such a decompression chain could result in a "malloc bomb", makingcurl end up spending enormous amounts of allocated heap memory, or trying toand returning out of memory errors.